alexgsalg/podchaser-project/README.md

 - \_mock_ : Holds any mock file used for testing.
 - \_types_ : Holds typescript declaration files.
 - assets : Store the project assets such as images and fonts.
-- components : Every element that I think it could be reused inside a component or page.]
+- components : Every element that I think it could be reused inside a component or page.
-- hooks : Custom react hooks including the ones used for **fetching** and **transforming** data
+- hooks : Custom react hooks including the ones used fo **fetching** and **transforming** data
 - layouts : I creates this folder so the project can have multiple layouts without having to repeat structures
-- models : A folder that stores typescript types using inside the project _(could be better I admit)_
+- models : A folder that stores typescript types used inside the project _(could be better I admit)_
-- pages : files that contain route pages so its easier to find and manage using routes
+- pages : files that contain route pages so it is easier to find and manage using routes

 The components are created with the following pattern:
 _FolderName_ > _file-name.filetype.(tsx.css)_

-The folders uses Camelcase syntax and files are dash separated and have their \
+The folders use CamelCase syntax and files are dash separated and have their \
 file type before the extension.
 For example for pages **HomePage** > **home-page.page.tsx**\
-and CSS have **module** as file type.
+and CSS have **module** as the file type.

 ## Available Scripts